Akashr-18/Automatic_num_plate_recognition-/README.md

 # About The Project

-This project has been developed to detect and recognize a number plate in an image containing a vehicle
+This project has been developed to detect and recognize a number plate in an image containing a vehicle.

 # Project Description